 Frequent Questions (FAQ)

-There are two basic routes for individuals with Slovak heritage to obtain citizenship in Slovakia: citizenship by descent and citizenship based on a Slovak Living Abroad (SLA) Certificate.
+There are two basic routes for individuals with Slovak heritage to obtain citizenship in Slovakia: citizenship by descent (CBD) and citizenship based on a Slovak Living Abroad Certificate (SLAC).

 The third path (Blue route) to Slovak citizenship exists for some usually whose parents were former citizens.
 They might be eligible for immediate certification of their citizenship.